 On the “My Documents” page you're able to download forms, submit information and complete tasks required to complete your financial aid processing.
 All requested documents may be submitted either by mail, or in-person to the Student Hub (at the Cheyenne or Laramie campuses).
 You can verify that LCCC has received your documents by reviewing “My Documents” within three business days of submission.

-It may take up to two weeks to complete the review and processing of your documents, once everything is received.
+For many documents, allow 14-21 business days for the review and processing of your documents, once everything is received.
+This includes awarding, and verification.

 You will receive an email notification to your official school email account when you have been awarded financial aid.
 The email will include instructions as to how to accept/reject your awards.